 Sales Tax Preferences not configured:

-It is essential that the sales tax preferences must be configured if the business is product based.
-The setting of the sales tax preferences in QuickBooks is highly important to maintain the records accurate.
+The sales tax preferences must be configured if the business is product-based.
+The setting of the sales tax preferences in QuickBooks is highly important to maintain the records accurately.
 For configuring the sales tax preferences follow the simple step: